-Airstrikes hit Beirut moments after Israel reaches ceasefire deal with Hezbollah
+Israeli airstrikes hit Beirut hours before ceasefire with Hezbollah

 Israel says it will ‘attack with might’ if Hezbollah breaks truce

-Netanyahu presented the ceasefire proposal to Cabinet ministers after a televised address in which he listed a series of accomplishments against Israel’s enemies across the region.
-He said a ceasefire with Hezbollah would further isolate Hamas in Gaza and allow Israel to focus on its main enemy, Iran, which backs both groups.
+Netanyahu presented the ceasefire proposal to Cabinet ministers after a televised address in which he listed accomplishments against Israel’s enemies across the region.
+He said a ceasefire with Hezbollah would further isolate Hamas in Gaza and allow Israel to focus on its main enemy, Iran.

 “If Hezbollah breaks the agreement and tries to rearm, we will attack,” he said.
 “For every violation, we will attack with might.”